qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/ebi-submission.rst

 Note that this kind of submissions are time intensive and need full collaboration from the user.
 Thus, do not wait until the last minute to request help.
 In general, the best time to request a submission is when you are writing your paper.
 Remember that the data can be submitted to EBI and can be kept private and simply make public when the paper is accepted.
-EBI/ENA takes around 2 days to change the status from private to public.
+Note that EBI/ENA takes up to 15 days to change the status from private to public, so consider this when submitting data and your manuscript.

 For convenience Qiita allows you to upload a QIIME mapping file to process your data.
 However, the QIIME mapping file, in general, doesn't have all the EBI/ENA fields.
 Thus, you will need to